silzai/ObsidianNotes/Notes/RandomStudyNotes/Network/Lab/Lab1-Intro.md

-## Cisco Packet Tracer
+# Cisco Packet Tracer
 - Packet tracer allows simulation of networks such as testing, configuration
 - we can create or recreate predefined topologies and configure switches, routers
-### Creating a simple network:
+## Creating a simple network:
 - Need at least 2 end devices (computers or servers)
 - connect them both using a switch with any media of our choice, a switch is used to forward a packet
 - different medias can be used to connect routers such as fiber optic, cables, waves

-#### to choose a specific port to use
+### 1) To choose a specific port to use for end/network devices
 - we will use the third cable in the "connections" tab,
 - gigabit ethernet is faster
-- console is used to access the switch
+- console port is used to access the switch
 - side-note: RS-232 is a serial port (serial ports are used for any purpose)
+### 2) To configure the IP address of the end-devices

-- For end devices, if we click on the device, and go to the "desktop" tab and go to "ip configuration"
+- For end devices, if we click on the device, and go to the "desktop" tab and go to "IP configuration"
-- in "ip configuration":
+- in "IP configuration":
-	- ipv4 address: we put our own ip address
+	- ipv4 address: we put our own IP address
 	- subnet mask: we put our own subnet mask
-- For servers we will do the same also
+### 3) To configure the networking devices
 - Switches/routers have an operating system called IOS (internetworking operating system)
-	- to access it, we need connections to it using a "console cable" (can also use SSH port to access it remotely) that will connect to the "console" port of a switch and computer
+	- to access it, we need connections to it using a "console cable" (can also use SSH port to access it remotely)
+	- It will connect to the "console" port of a switch and computer
 	- We can use a terminal program such as "TerraTerm" to play with the operating system of switch using an end-device (computer)
 ## TerraTerm:
-- select serial
+- select "serial" option on start up
 - can write "show version" to see the version details
 -

-To verify the connection, to check if the network is working, we can do 2 things
+## To verify the connection and check if the network is working
+- we can do 2 things
-1) Use the "command prompt" of a device:
+### 1) Use the "command prompt" of a device:
 - we will go to "desktop" tab
 - then go to "command prompt"
 - will type the command "ping (destination address)"
 - this command will send 4 packets to the destination,
 	- sometimes checking with only 4 packets is not reliable, so we can set the number of packets to send by ping
 - if these packets are sent to the destination, destination device will send an acknowledgment/reply to the sender device
-2) Use the "Add simple PDU":
+### 2) Use the "Add simple PDU":
 - on the top left tab, we can select "add simple PDU"
 - click the devices that we want to send the packet to and from